-3.3 Compliance with the Editors' Code of Practice, including any adverse findings of the Regulator and steps taken to address such findings:
+3.1 Compliance with the Editors' Code of Practice

 All Editorial staff comply with both the Editors' Code of Practice, administered by IPSO, and the D.C.
 Thomson Code of Conduct.
 It is part of the terms and conditions of their employment and breaches are dealt with under the company's disciplinary procedure.